codacy/codacy-rubocop/docs/description/Rails_ExpandedDateRange.md

-This cop checks for expanded date range.
+Checks for expanded date range.
 It only compatible `..` range is targeted.
 Incompatible `...` range is ignored.

 # Examples